 Castlegate, Thirsk, North Yorkshire

-century, probably by a local architect, which has retrained much of its original character and which contributes positively to the local conservation area..
+A modest town centre church of the mid-nineteenth century, by a local architect, which has retained much of its original character.
+With the contemporary presbytery it contributes positively to the local conservation area.

-The interior is very simple, with plain plastered walls with a modern boarded dado and a steep, boarded timber roof with alternate principals brought down onto chamfered wall-posts.
-Simple timber west gallery, the front pierced with quatrefoils, now glazed below to create an entrance lobby.
-The glass in the windows is a mixture of clear quarries, grisaille and some stained glass of which Pevsner comments that it is ‘uncommonly sharply drawn and unmuddy’.
-The altar and reredos appear to be of circa 1900.
-The 20th century wooden benches have the carved mouse motif of Mr Thompson of Kilburn.
+The nave interior is very plain, with plastered walls, a modern boarded dado and a steep, boarded timber roof with alternate principals brought down onto chamfered wall posts.
+Timber west gallery, the front pierced with quatrefoils, now glazed below to create an entrance lobby.
+The glass in the windows is a mixture of clear quarries, grisaille and some original stained glass as described above and which Pevsner describes as ‘uncommonly sharply drawn and unmuddy’.
+The altar and reredos (now separated) are presumably those described above.
+The twentieth century wooden benches have the carved mouse motif of Mr Thompson of Kilburn.

 Original Date: 1866